navjotg33/IST590-Unit7/README.md

 ## Notes

-Took me a while to figure out you couldn't
+-Took me a while to figure out you couldn't have spaces in the message that would pop up in the xss notification.
+-Ran into some issues where posts would publish but I'd get a 404 when trying to view them, even as a preview.

 ## License